OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/data-lake-analytics/data-lake-analytics-u-sql-cognitive.md

         FROM @"/images/{FileName:*}.jpg"
         USING new Cognition.Vision.ImageExtractor();

-    // Extract the number of objects on each image and tag them
+    // Extract hello number of objects on each image and tag them
     @objects =
         PROCESS @imgs
         PRODUCE FileName,